Personal, social, health and economic education

 PSHE respects and takes account of pupils’ prior learning and experiences.
 Our teaching reflects the needs shared by all children and specific needs of pupils in our school.
-Guiseley Primary School has recently adopted a new scheme of work ‘You, Me, PSHE’: this is a clear and progressive PSHE curriculum which has divided PSHE into 7 different strands:
+Guiseley Primary School has adopted a scheme of work ‘You, Me, PSHE’: this is a clear and progressive PSHE curriculum, which meets the statutory requirements to teach Relationships Education, Relationships and Sex Education (RSE) and Health Education .
+The scheme is divided into 7 different strands:

 - Sex and relationship education